stpf99/tvheadend-addons/README.md

 contain picons for tvheadend channels from poland dvt2 + fta in any found fta on 13e 19,2e 28,2e (not complete)

-each one picon for coressponding channel in 4 version for better mapping

-tvp1

-tvp1hd

-tvp1hevc

-tvp1hdhevc